 Part I – General Information

 - In many cases, this information can be found on a label or in a gallery guidebook.
-There may be an artist’s statement available in the gallery.
+An artist’s statement may be available in the gallery.
 If so, indicate in your text or by a footnote or endnote to your paper where you got the information.

 - Subject Matter (Who or What is Represented?)

 - Artist or Architect (What person or group made it?
 Often this is not known.
 If there is a name, refer to this person as the artist or architect, not “author.”
 Refer to this person by their last name, not familiarly by their first name.)

 - Date (When was it made?
 Is it a copy of something older?
 Was it made before or after other similar works?)